bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 The Client is assumed to know an "https" URI of an Oblivious Request Resource's Access Description.
 To use that Request Resource, it MUST perform the following "double-check" procedure:

 1. Send a GET request to the Oblivious Proxy's template with `request_uri` set to the Access Description URI.
-2. Record the response (A).
+1. Record the response (A).
+1. Check that response A's "Cache-Control" values indicates "public" and "immutable".
-3. Fetch the Access Description URI from its origin via CONNECT-UDP, with "If-Match" set to response A's ETag.
+1. Fetch the Access Description URI from its origin via CONNECT-UDP, with "If-Match" set to response A's ETag.
-4. Record the response (B).
+1. Record the response (B).
-5. Check that responses A and B were successful and the contents are identical, otherwise fail.
+1. Check that responses A and B were successful and the contents are identical, otherwise fail.
-6. Check that response A's "Cache-Control" values indicates "public" and "immutable".

 This procedure ensures that the Access Description is authentic and will be shared by all users of this proxy.
-Once response A or B expires, the client MUST refresh it before continuing to use this Access Description, and repeat the "double-check" process if a response changes.
+Once response A or B expires, the client MUST refresh it before continuing to use this Access Description, and MUST repeat the "double-check" process if either response changes.

 # Example: Oblivious DoH

-The client has been configured with an Oblivious DoH server and an Oblivious Proxy.
+In this example, the client has been configured with an Oblivious DoH server and an Oblivious Proxy.
 The Oblivious DoH server is identified by an Access Description at "https://doh.example.com/config.json" with the following contents:

 ~~~JSON
 {